'Minnehaha' rose Description

 Hybrid Wichurana, Rambler.

 Pink, ages to lighter .
 Satiny-pink.
 Mild to strong fragrance.
 Average diameter 1.5".
-Small, very double, in large clusters, semi-globular bloom form.
+Small to medium, very double, in large clusters, semi-globular bloom form.
 Once-blooming spring or summer.

 USDA zone 6b through 9b (default).
 Hardy. very vigorous.
 Disease susceptibility: susceptible to Mildew.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).
 Prune after flowering is finished.